 Touring in the trees caravan sites are at:

 - Florence Court Forest Park

 Youth camping sites

 Youth organisations or school groups can arrange to use grass sites at some forests for short camping stays.
-Facilities on site are very basic, with fresh water and a waste disposal point provided.
-All groups booked on these sites must have responsible adults present at all times, with a suitable number of adults to young people to make sure that they're properly supervised.
+The facilities on site are basic, with fresh water and a waste disposal point.

-Camping stays must be pre-arranged by telephoning the forest office and cannot be booked online.
-Phone numbers can be found at the links below:
+Camping stays must be pre-arranged by phoning the forest office.
+They can't be booked online.
+Phone numbers are at the following links:

 The Discover Northern Ireland website has information on accommodation choices, ideas for great experiences and things to do.